sst/guide/_chapters/what-is-aws-cdk.md

 ![How CDK works](/assets/diagrams/how-cdk-works.png)

 A CDK app is made up of multiple stacks.
 Or more specifically, multiple instances of the `cdk.Stack` class.
-While these do get converted into CloudFormation stacks down the road.
-It's more appropriate to think of them as representations of your CloudFormation stacks, but in code.
+While these do get converted into CloudFormation stacks down the road, it's more appropriate to think of them as representations of your CloudFormation stacks, but in code.

 When you run `cdk synth`, it converts these stacks into CloudFormation templates.
 And when you run `cdk deploy`, it'll submit these to CloudFormation.
 CloudFormation creates these stacks and all the resources that are defined in them.